Project-X-Mods/coffeelinux/README.md

 13. Mint themes and sounds (Cinnamon only).

 14. Yaru Themes and sounds from Ubuntu (Gnome only).

+15. SteamOS Kernel, headers, and firmware.

+16. SteamDeck version of the Steam Client.

 Note: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.